cubixel/TutorPoint/README.md

 ![Imgur](https://imgur.com/IF97Eek.png)

 ### Step 4.
 Allow Parallel run for Launcher
+**If you do not plan on running multiple Client modules on the same machine you may skip this step.**

-To allow multiple Clients to run at the same time you need to enable Parallel Runs for the Launcher Class on the Client module.
-This is useful to test the networking features of TutorPoint such as the 'Interactive Whiteboard'.
+If you want test networking features of TutorPoint such as the 'Interactive Whiteboard' locally, without the need for another user, you will need to allow multiple Client modules to run at the same time.
+To do this you need to enable Parallel Runs for the Launcher Class on the Client module.

 Open the file structure in the Project view on the left side of IntelliJ to find the Launcher class.